 The copper dragon wyrmling Zemidriath accosts the characters while they’re traveling at night upon a hinterland road.
 If they choose to join him at his camp and swap tales, he overzealously refuses to let them leave, demanding more stories hour after hour.
 The characters can tell him a story so outrageous that he lets them go, satisfied, or they can use their wits to fool or shame him into letting them leave.
 And if none that works, they’re still adventurers armed to the teeth; scaring him off is always an option.

-When night begins to fall as the characters travel home from the wilderness, road or paraphrase the following:
+When night begins to fall as the characters travel home from the wilderness, read or paraphrase the following:

-The sun is setting behind the western hills as you travel along his old, dusty road.
+The sun is setting behind the western hills as you travel along this old, dusty road.
 Cicadas begin to chirp from the trees on the side of the trail, and the exhaustion of the long day’s travel begins to drag at your limbs.
-Then, you smell it.
-A thick, savory scent of cooking meat and vegetables mixed with the smoky smell of a campfire.
+Then, you smell it: the thick, savory scent of cooking meat and vegetables mixed with the smoky smell of a campfire.
 A faint light flickers from within the trees about fifty feet ahead.

 If the characters follow the scent and wade through about five feet of underbrush, they find a campfire.
 Read the following (and note that the bard’s physical appearance is different depending on the age of the dragon; see below):

 A youthful, clean-shaven man sits at the side of a tidy campfire, roasting a juicy cut of meat on a spit and cooking hearty roots and vegetables by the side of the fire.
 He looks up at you and smiles.
 The light dances on his copper-brown skin and sparkles in his hazel eyes.
 “Are you travelers?” he asks.
 He beckons you over, and says “Folk call me Zemmy; I’m wandering bard looking for a new tale to sing songs about.
 Come and sit, I’ll trade you plenty of food for a few good stories.”